rurban/nbperf/README.md

 ensures that the output is the same for repeated in‐ vocations as long as the input is constant.

+If the **-f** flag is specified, hash fudging will be allowed.
+I.e. slightly slower hashes.

 # EXIT STATUS

 The **nbperf** utility exits 0 on success, and >0 if an error occurs.